 MUSI 1104 Music Appreciation: Medieval to Contemporary.
-(Formerly 104/200) This course explores the history of Western Classical Music by focusing on each of its eras.
+(Formerly 104) This course explores the history of Western Classical Music by focusing on each of its eras.
 It also offers access to various ways to listen to music and how to take full advantage of concert attendance.
 Provides detailed explanations and sound demonstrations of the basic musical elements and performing media.
-3 semester credit hours.
+IAI F1900 3 semester credit hour/s.
 Artistic/Creative MOI.
-Typically offered: Periodically.